SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/searching-data-tiers.md

 * Logs-to-Metrics rules
 * In scheduled searches, setting `_dataTier` to All, Frequent, or Infrequent is not supported.

-In addition, because `_dataTier` is a reserved name in Sumo Logic, you can’t assign it to a [Field] (../Fields.md "Fields") or in a parse expression for a [Field Extraction Rule](/docs/manage/field-extractions).
+In addition, because `_dataTier` is a reserved name in Sumo Logic, you can’t assign it to a [Field](../fields.md) or in a parse expression for a [Field Extraction Rule](/docs/manage/field-extractions).

 ## Best practices